The Farmyard has become a destination for families to experience hands-on activities with local agriculture and the farmers growing their food.

 2017-2019 The Farmyard began to grow with produce and other agriculture product sales, opened garden plots, planted sunflower patches, started hosting events, created programs for children and built The Farmyard Freeze snowball stand.
 The family made it free for the public to visit the farm during their hours of operation and created a sponsorship program to help offset the cost of the animals.
 They also created a Chore Chart Program for children to assist with caring for animals and learning the responsibilities of life on a farm.
 A team of volunteers began to form and The Farmyard continued to cultivate a relationship with the community.
 Texas Roadhouse – Hunt Valley and other businesses became interested in working with The Farmyard and partnering for events.

 2020 During the pandemic, The Farmyard offered at-home educational packets for kids and created Farm School, an outdoor series of classes for children to continue to learn and socialize safely.
-The stand allowed customers to purchase pyo flowers and enjoy local agriculture.
-The Farmyard hosted the American Landscape Institute Plant Sale Fundraiser and helped to raise over $6000 for the non-profit.
+The stand allowed customers to purchase pyo flowers and enjoy local agriculture without any human interaction.
+The Farmyard hosted the first American Landscape Institute Plant Sale Fundraiser and since 2020 has helped to raise over $20,000 for the non-profit.
 Baltimore Bee Company partnered with The Farmyard and placed hives on the property.
 The first batch of Farmyard honey was sold that summer.
 In the fall, the on-farm events had better attendance than ever before.
 Tractor Day had a crowd of more than 550 people who came to see numerous pieces of equipment that were donated for the day by businesses and antique owners in the area.

 The community rallied behind the family when the farm underwent a forced sale on December 8th.
-The Pop-Up Christmas Shop that features horse-drawn carriage rides and a wide range of vendors hit some of it’s highest numbers.
-With the support and fundraising from hundreds of local businesses and customers, the Wilsons made the decision to rebuild.
+The Pop-Up Christmas Shop which features horse-drawn carriage rides and a wide range of vendors hit some of its highest numbers.
+With the support and fundraising from hundreds of local businesses and customers, the Wilsons purchased a neighboring farm and made the decision to rebuild.

 On December 31, 2021, members of the community lined the driveway as Steve drove his family off of the home dairy farm for the final time.